VAuthenticator/helm-charts/charts/README.md

 # Global Components

-We discuss how configure global and general available properties
+We discuss how configure global and general available properties apart from that AWS and Redis section, Deployment, pod, lables and selectors section are applied on `application`, `applicationAssets`, `managementUi` and `managementUiAssets` root field.
+For simplicity we cover configuration without root but keep in mind that those generic stuff are available for all application root tag

 ## Redis